QuantEcon/python-lecture-sandpit.myst/lectures/back_prop.md

 In the neural network literature, this step is accomplished by what is known as **back propogation**

-Here we'll show that thanks to some properties of
+Thanks to some properties of

 * the chain and product rules for differentiation, and

 * lower triangular matrices

-what is called back propogation is accomplished in one step by inversion of a lower triangular matrix and matrix multiplication.
+back propogation can actually be  accomplished in one step by

+ *  inverting a lower triangular matrix,  and

+ * matrix multiplication

-(We got the idea to try this from the last 7 minutes of this great youtube video by MIT's Alan Edelman)
+(This idea  is from the last 7 minutes of this great youtube video by MIT's Alan Edelman)

 ```{youtube} rZS2LGiurKY
 ```